Saint Luke's Church

-Part of the One, Holy, Catholic and Apostolic Church, we are an Anglo-Catholic Diocese which stands for traditional Episcopalianism - historic Christianity in the Anglican tradition.
+Part of the One, Holy, Catholic and Apostolic Church, we are an Anglo-Catholic congregation which stands for traditional Episcopalianism - historic Christianity in the Anglican tradition.
 We are not, therefore, part of the Episcopal Church (ECUSA, a.k.a.
 TEC) nor any denomination.
-In short, we are a diocese dedicated to and focused solely upon the proclamation of the gospel message of redemption through Christ Jesus our Lord.
+In short, we are dedicated to and focused solely upon the proclamation of the gospel message of redemption through Christ Jesus our Lord.

-Is the Diocese in "communion" with other continuing churches?
+Is the Parish in "communion" with other continuing churches?

 We are, if and when they are upholding the faith and have preserved the historic teachings of the Church.
 We are not, however, scrambling to formally associate ourselves with "this or that" group, just for the sake of some sort of affirmation or legitimization of our existence in the eyes of others.
 To do so would be to deny the true nature of the historic Church, and to create a new interpretation of what it is to be "in communion" with other Christians.